ed843/HTTPServer/README.md

    mvn exec:java
    ```

 The server will start and listen for incoming HTTP requests.
-By default, it runs on `http://localhost:8080` (or the configured port in the `application.properties` file).
+By default, it runs on `http://localhost:80`.

 ## Feedback